lwcarani/json-parser/README.md

 # json-parser

 ## About
 `json-parser` is a command line JSON parser written in Python.
-Running `jp` from the command line will allow the user to enter the Lisp REPL environment, or execute a .txt file from a provided file path.
+Running `jp` from the command line will allow the user to parse a JSON file from a provided file path, or manually type a JSON object in the command line to be parsed.
+Successful parsing returns `0`, unsuccessful parsing returns `1` along with an error message.

 ## Instructions
 For Windows, create a folder named `Aliases` in your C drive: `C:/Aliases`.
 Add this folder to PATH.
 Next, create a batch file that will execute when you call the specified alias.
 For example, on my machine, I have a batch file named `jp.bat` located at `C:/Aliases`, that contains the following script: